TomSumner28/merchant-data/README.md

 policy questions it searches the `knowledge_base_entries.extracted_text` column and includes the most relevant passages.

-The home page includes a Draft Reply tool that can generate email responses.
+The home page includes a persistent Ask TRC chat where each question and answer is stored in a conversation history that you can collapse or reset.
+Below the chat is the Draft Reply tool which generates email responses.
 Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales, Account Manager or Legal.

 ## Semantic Queries